The Official Blog of Biltmore®

 Not surprisingly, a set of beautiful bookcases custom built by the Herter Brothers of New York also came to George Vanderbilt from his father’s house.
 The Herter Brothers firm was well known for their exquisite designs and furnishings for the finest homes of the day, including the White House and Jay Gould's mansion.
 Look for these bookcases in the Third Floor Living Hall at Biltmore House.

 In 1879, William Henry Vanderbilt commissioned a series of stained glass panels for his Fifth Avenue home.
 Created by John La Farge, a contemporary of Louis Comfort Tiffany, the panels express allegorical scenes related to hospitality, prosperity, and other classic themes.
-The set of three panels entitled Hospitality and Prosperity shown here form a triptych that is now on display at the Winery in Antler Hill Village.
+The set of panels entitled The Fruits of Commerce shown here form a triptych that is now on display at the Winery in Antler Hill Village.

 Lighting the way